-5. PERMIT TO IMPORT
+5 PERMIT TO IMPORT

-2.1 Importation into New Zealand of inedible tallow from Canada which meet the requirements of this import health standard may, subject to sections 27 and 28 of the Biosecurity Act, be given biosecurity clearance and do not require a biosecurity direction to a transitional facility.
+5.1 Importation into New Zealand of inedible tallow from the United States of America which meet the requirements of this import health standard may, subject to sections 27 and 28 of the Biosecurity Act, be given biosecurity clearance and do not require a biosecurity direction to a transitional facility.
 As such, they do not require a permit to import.

-6. ELIGIBILITY
+6 ELIGIBILITY

-2.1 Inedible tallow or products containing inedible tallow (e.g. animal food) may be imported under this import health standard.
+6.1 Inedible tallow or products containing inedible tallow (e.g. animal food) may be imported under this import health standard.

-7. DOCUMENTATION ACCOMPANYING THE CONSIGNMENT
+7 DOCUMENTATION ACCOMPANYING THE CONSIGNMENT

-- 2.1 The consignment shall be accompanied by appropriately completed health certification which meets the requirements of PART D. ZOOSANITARY CERTIFICATION. - 7.2 Documentation shall be in English, but may be bilingual (language of exporting country/English). - 7.3 It is the importer's responsibility to ensure that any documentation presented in accordance with the requirements of this import health standard is original (unless otherwise specified) and clearly legible.
+- 7.1 The consignment shall be accompanied by appropriately completed health certification which meets the requirements of PART D. ZOOSANITARY CERTIFICATION. - 7.2 It is the importer's responsibility to ensure that any documentation presented in accordance with the requirements of this import health standard is original (unless otherwise specified) and clearly legible.
 Failure to do so may result in delays in obtaining biosecurity direction and/or clearance or rejection of consignments.